zixoan/iona/README.md

 I wanted to learn more about how programming languages actually work and create something at least a little bit useful after understanding the basic concept behind it.

 So iona is written in c++17 and uses smart pointers (because I haven't used them a lot) for heap objects.
-The architecture/handling is very basic:
+The architecture/handling is pretty straightforward:

-* Source file reading
+* Lexical analysis (lexer creates tokens from source code)
-* Lexing into tokens
+* Syntax analysis (parser checks for grammatically correctness and creates an ***A***bstract ***S***yntax ***T***ree)
-* Parsing and creating an abstract syntax tree
+* Semantic analysis (semantic analyzer walks the AST, creates a symbol table and checks for semantic errors eg. variable is not declared before being used)
-* Interpreting ("executing") the AST with the visitor pattern
+* Interpretation/Execution (interpreter walks the AST and "executes"/evaluates the program)

 There is a "compiler" cmake project, you might think if I am crazy to build a compiler?
-No, thats really too much work and a hell more difficult.
+No, that's really too much work and a hell more difficult.
 I have thought that, if iona supports multiple source files, it would be really annoying to run/distribute the programs.
 So I want to try an idea where I "compile" all source files into a single container like format which the iona interpreter can then execute all together.
 In the end you would only have one file to run a program with the interpreter.

-Another idea is to have a CLI utility program to create projects from templates (eg. for visual studio code) and provide a way to automatically re-run the program if the source file changes.
+~~Another idea is to have a CLI utility program to create projects from templates (eg. for visual studio code) and provide a way to automatically re-run the program if the source file changes.~~ Implemented.
+See [CLI](#cli) for supported commands and options.

 ## Syntax preview